The Internal Model Principle of Time-Varying Optimization: Conclusions

 \section{Conclusions}

-We showed that the problem of designing optimization algorithms for time-varying optimization problems can be reconducted to the output regulation problem of nonlinear multivariable systems.
-This connection allowed us to prove the internal model principle of time-varying optimization, which states that asymptotic tracking can be achieved only if the optimization algorithm incorporates a reduplicated model of the temporal variability of the problem.
-Further, we showed that asymptotic tracking can be achieved under more relaxed assumptions (namely, assumption (A2)) than what is normally imposed in the literature (see assumption (A3)).
+We showed that the problem of designing algorithms for time-varying optimization problems can be reformulated as a nonlinear multivariate output regulation problem.
+This connection allowed us to prove the internal model principle of time-varying optimization, which states that (when the algorithm has access only to function evaluations of the gradient) asymptotic tracking can be achieved only if the algorithm incorporates a reduplicated model of the temporal variability of the problem.
+On the other hand, when the time-varying parameters are measurable, asymptotic tracking can be achieved by seeking a mapping that zeros the gradient.
+Importantly, our results show that asymptotic tracking can be achieved under more relaxed assumptions than what is normally imposed in the literature.
 Moreover, our algorithm structure is novel in the literature, and it relies on the use of an observer for the temporal variability of the problem.
-This work opens the opportunity for several directions of future work, including an investigation at discrete-time and possibly the application in feedback optimization.
+This work opens the opportunity for several directions of future work, including the relaxation of the convexity and smoothness assumptions, an investigation of discrete-time problems, and applications to feedback optimization.

 We now summarize relevant facts in center manifold theory from~\cite{JC:81}; see also~\cite{SW:23}.
 Consider the nonlinear system: